 Lower Open Predicted For Thai Stock Market

-(RTTNews) - The Thai stock market bounced higher again on Thursday, one day after ending the three-day winning streak in which it had improved 7 points or 0.5 percent.
-The Stock Exchange of Thailand now sits just above the 1,375-point plateau although it's looking at a soft start on Friday.
+(RTTNews) - The Thai stock market has moved higher in consecutive trading days, gathering more than a dozen points or 0.9 percent along the way.
+The Stock Exchange of Thailand now sits just above the 1,380-point plateau although it's looking at a soft start on Monday.

-The global forecast for the Asian markets suggests consolidation, largely on profit taking following recent gains.
-The European and U.S. markets were down and the Asian bourses are expected to follow suit.
+The global forecast for the Asian markets is murky, with profit taking likely to cap any upside.
+The European markets were soft and the U.S. bourses were mixed and little changed and the Asian markets figure to split the difference.

-The SET finished modestly higher on Thursday following gains from the food, finance, industry, property, resource and technology sectors.
+The SET finished modestly higher on Friday following gains from the consumption, industrial, services and technology sectors.

-Among the actives, Advanced Info added 0.49 percent, while Thailand Airport declined 1.49 percent, Asset World dropped 0.96 percent, Banpu spiked 0.94 percent, Bangkok Expressway was up 0.63 percent, B. Grimm soared 1.89 percent, BTS Group surged 2.52 percent, CP All Public tumbled 2.87 percent, Charoen Pokphand Foods strengthened 1.35 percent, Energy Absolute skyrocketed 3.85 percent, Gulf gained 2.42 percent, Kasikornbank rallied 1.59 percent, Krung Thai Bank collected 0.59 percent, Krung Thai Card climbed 1.16 percent, PTT perked 0.74 percent, PTT Exploration and Production gathered 0.65 percent, SCG Packaging accelerated 1.63 percent, Siam Commercial Bank advanced 0.95 percent, Siam Concrete increased 0.81 percent, Thai Oil retreated 1.44 percent, True Corporation improved 1.19 percent, TTB Bank jumped 1.75 percent and Bangkok Bank, PTT Global Chemical, PTT Oil & Retail and Bangkok Dusit Medical were unchanged.
+Among the actives, Advanced Info gained 0.48 percent, while Thailand Airport rallied 1.52 percent, Asset World retreated 1.46 percent, Bangkok Dusit Medical advanced 0.86 percent, B. Grimm dropped 0.93 percent, CP All Public slid 0.42 percent, Energy Absolute tumbled 1.85 percent, Gulf lost 0.59 percent, Kasikornbank collected 0.37 percent, Krung Thai Card and TTB Bank both shed 0.57 percent, PTT sank 0.74 percent, PTT Exploration and Production fell 0.32 percent, PTT Global Chemical surged 4.14 percent, SCG Packaging skyrocketed 7.20 percent, Siam Commercial Bank added 0.47 percent, Siam Concrete improved 0.80 percent, Thai Oil strengthened 1.46 percent, True Corporation accelerated 2.94 percent and Charoen Pokphand Foods, Bangkok Bank, Krung Thai Bank, Banpu, PTT Oil & Retail, Bangkok Expressway and BTS Group were unchanged.

-The lead from Wall Street ends up soft as the major averages spent most of Thursday in the green before a late wave of profit taking nudged them under water.
+The lead from Wall Street offers little clarity as the major averages opened mixed and fairly flat and finished much the same.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!